 Difficulties often arise in cases where a person with children from a first relationship subsequently enters into a new relationship or re-marries.
 Competing arguments will often emerge as to the testamentary entitlements of the person’s children from the first relationship on the one hand, and the new spouse on the other hand, when the person

 Take care of the basics and keep them up-to-date as your circumstances change.

 One of the most difficult tasks that Estate Lawyers have is explaining to family members why what needs to be done for a loved one simply can’t be done (or done that easily), because the person did not have their Estate Planning basics sorted out or up-to-date.

 Estate Planning is very important for both you and your family.
 Don’t get caught out or cause your loved ones unnecessary stress and grief by putting off these important matters until it’s too late.

-Speak to one of our Estate Lawyers today about getting your Estate Planning basics sorted.
+Speak to one of our Wills and Estate Lawyers in Newcastle today about getting your Estate Planning basics sorted.

 Estate Planning Basics